 Additional earned media definitions, according to PR professionals

 - “Earned media is when you have received a promotion for your brand in an outlet that you do not own, and no monies have been exchanged.
 You have not paid to be mentioned.
 Instead, a member of the media has decided to include you in a feature.
-Earned media could take many forms: it could be a thought leadership quote in a publication, an interview, or an entire write-up highlighting your brand.
-Earned media is a result of organic outreach, typically in the form of a media pitch to a journalist or producer.” — Meghan Ely, owner of OFD Consulting.
+It could take many forms: it could be a thought leadership quote in a publication, an interview, or an entire write-up highlighting your brand.
+It’s a result of organic outreach, typically in the form of a media pitch to a journalist or producer.” — Meghan Ely, owner of OFD Consulting.

-- “Earned media is any content — written, visual or anything in between — that a brand did not pay for or create themselves.
-Earned media is created and published by a third party, like a reporter, influencer, or customer.
-It often carries an implied third-party endorsement as the creator has not been compensated to create the content.
-Typically earned media appears on third-party sites other than the brand’s website.” — Emily Roethle, senior media specialist at Crowe PR.
+- “Earned media is any content — written, visual, or anything in between — that a brand did not pay for or create themselves.
+It is created and published by a third party, like a reporter, influencer, or customer.
+It often carries an implied third-party endorsement, as the creator has not been compensated to create the content.
+Typically, it appears on third-party sites other than the brand’s website.” — Emily Roethle, senior media specialist at Crowe PR.

 - “Earned media can also be called promotional media.
-Promotional media is when a third party acknowledges you, writes about you or vouches for you in a channel other than your own.
-Testimonials are a form of earned media.
+Promotional media is when a third party acknowledges you, writes about you, or vouches for you in a channel other than your own.
+Testimonials are a form of it.
 Mentions on any social media platform other than your own also are included.
 My favorite, of course, is when a magazine or newspaper includes an article about you or your business.” — Jacquie Jordan, two-time Emmy nominated TV producer and three-time author.

 What earned media is not